-In the case of the shaved effect, pigments are distributed on the scalp in order to recreate the effect of hair being born.
-The shaved-effect technique is functional only in the case of short hair as the density, distribution and composition of pigments are specially chosen to recreate the shaved effect.
+While performing the shaved effect, pigments are distributed on the scalp in order to recreate the effect of growing hair.
+The shaved-effect technique is functional only in case of short hair as the density, distribution and composition of pigments are specially chosen to recreate the shaved effect.

 Shaved-effect trichopigmentation can be either temporary or permanent.
-In the case of permanent tricopigmentation, before doing it, it is important to know that the effect that looks good on us today may not look good in 5 or 10 years.
-In the case of the temporary version, on the other hand, the pigments inserted are gradually reabsorbed within 12 to 18 months, leaving the patient free to change over time.
+In case of permanent trichopigmentation, before doing it, it is important to know that the effect that looks good on us today may not look the same in 5 or 10 years.
+In case of the temporary version, on the other hand, the pigments inserted are gradually reabsorbed within 12 to 18 months, leaving the patient free to change over time.

 Tricopigmentation for men and women

-In the vast majority of cases, however, this effect is achieved only in the male case, and the motivation is related to the social context in which we live whereby a man with short or shaved hair is much more accepted than a woman.
+In the most majority of cases, however, this effect is achieved only in the male case, and the reason is related to the social context in which we live whereby a man with short or shaved hair is much more accepted than a woman.

 How shaved effect trichopigmentation is performed